sn4k3/UVtools/wiki/ODLP.md

 1. On gcode, when machine firmware detects M6054, it goes to the layer table at layer x index given by the command and gets the layer data to buffer the image

+## In file optimizations

+1. When generating the file, layers that share the same image data, must reuse that data instead of duplicate the image.
+This allow to spare a good amount of data when file contains multiple layers that share same image over and over, for example, functional parts.
+See example on file sample bellow at `[Layer 3]`.
+While this is optional and either way it must be valid to print, is highly recommended to hash the layers.

 # Draft 1

 ```
 #[HEADER]
+Marker=ODLPTiCo (char[8]) Extra validation beside file extension, constant
 Version=1 (ushort)
 MachineZ=130 (float)
 DisplayWidth=68.04 (float)